• Skip to content

 They then mix the mash with distilled vinegar (they used to use white wine vinegar) and let this pickle for a month, mixing all the way.
 Finally, they strain out the pulp and seeds and bottle the sauce.

 I was fascinated by this.
 Aged in oak?
 For three years?!
 Damn.
-Gauntlet thrown, Tony Simmons.
+Gauntlet thrown.
 One I will gladly pick up.

 Two years later, here’s how it went.

 I decided to not even try to replicate Tabasco Sauce exactly, because why would I want to?
 Even if I succeeded, I can buy the stuff easier at the supermarket.
-I’d use the method, with different chiles.
-And I’d make two sauces: One red, one green.
+I’d use the method, with different chiles, to make my own fermented hot sauce.
+Rather, two sauces: One red, one green.

 chiles for hot sauce